Call us now!

 Are the margins equal around the note? - front and back.
 The margin is the portion of the note between the edge, and the printed area.

-The words pinholes, staple holes, trimmed, writing on face, tape marks, etc. should always be added to the description of a note.
+The words rips, tears, pinholes, writing, bank stamps, rust, staple holes, trimmed, writing on face, tape marks, etc. should always be added to the description of a note.
 Stating this does not necessarily lower the overall grade of the note.
 The final price will usually reflect the downgraded worth of the defective note.
 The description, as a matter of fairness and honesty, should always include the specific defects.

 Things to Remember